Switch to a cheaper prepayment meter tariff (UK) — July 2026

 Compare prepayment meter tariffs for your home

-If you pay-as-you-go for energy, a small difference in unit rates and standing charges can add up across the year.
-EnergyPlus helps you compare whole-of-market deals available for UK prepayment meters (including key, card and some smart PAYG setups) and guides you through switching.
+If you pay-as-you-go for energy, a small difference in unit rates and standing charges adds up across the year.
+Prepayment is capped by Ofgem, but the cap is a maximum — not the cheapest deal available.
+EnergyPlus compares whole-of-market options for UK prepayment meters (key, card and smart PAYG) and guides you through switching, as of July 2026.

 What you'll need (takes 2 minutes)